austintwang/finemo_gpu/README.md

 #### Additional notes

 - The `-a/--alpha` is the primary hyperparameter to tune, where higher values result in fewer but more confident hits.
 This parameter essentially represents the highest expected correlation between a CWM and a non-informative background signal.
 Values typically fall between 0.4 and 0.7.
+- The `-t/--cwm-trim-threshold` parameter determines the threshold for trimming CWMs.
+If you find that motif flanks are being trimmed too aggressively, consider lowering this value.
+However, a too-high value may result in closely-spaced motif instances being missed.
 - Set `-b/--batch-size` to the largest value your GPU memory can accommodate. **If you encounter GPU out-of-memory errors, try lowering this value.**
 - Legacy TFMoDISCo H5 files can be updated to the newer TFMoDISCo-lite format with the `modisco convert` command found in the [tfmodisco-lite](https://github.com/jmschrei/tfmodisco-lite/tree/main) package.
-- Hits are called using untrimmed CWMs, with trimmed CWMs utilized solely to determine the starting and ending points of hits.

 ### Output reporting